-Students with a Tier 4 visa can sometimes work in the UK.
-This depends on which institution you study with.
+Students with a Student visa (formerly called Tier 4) can sometimes work in the UK.
+This depends on which institution they study with.

-If you study at an eligible institution on full-time course, you can work part-time.
-Your passport sticker (entry clearance) or biometric residence permit (BRP) will tell you how many hours you can work per week.
-Ask your chosen institution to find out if you are able to work, or contact us at English UK.
+Students who study at an eligible institution on full-time course can work part-time.
+Their passport sticker (entry clearance) or biometric residence permit (BRP) will tell you how many hours they can work per week.
+Students should ask their chosen institution to find out if they are able to work, or contact us at English UK.

 If able to work, students can:

 Students aged 18 to 30 from Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea or Taiwan can apply to spend up to two years in the UK on a Youth Mobility Scheme visa.

-This visa allows you to work and study in the UK for up to two years.
+This visa allows them to work and study in the UK for up to two years.
 Find out more on the UK government website.

 Internships and work placement are considered the same as work under UK visa rules.

 English language centres often offer English plus work experience courses, but these are only available to students with a visa that allows them to work.

-All students, including those with a short-term study visa, can volunteer with a charity, or voluntary sector organisation.
+All students, including short-term students, can volunteer with a charity, or voluntary sector organisation.
 This is a great opportunity for international students to meet local people and practice their English.

-Example of volunteering opportunities include helping at a local charity shop, sports event or arts festival.
+Example of volunteering opportunities include helping at a sports event, beach clean up or arts festival.
 Volunteers can be paid expenses, like travel costs.

-Students with a short-term study visa can volunteer, but they cannot do 'voluntary work'.
-Before you start volunteering, make sure the role meets the government's definition of volunteering rather than voluntary work:
+It is important to note that short-term students can volunteer, but they cannot do 'voluntary work'.
+Before volunteering starts, make sure the role meets the UK Government's definition of volunteering rather than voluntary work: